• Skip to primary navigation

 The amount of salt needed in this recipe will depend on how salty the roasted cashews are.

-Wash an orange thoroughly to remove the wax (and germs) from the skin of the orange.
+To make orange zest, first wash an orange thoroughly to remove the wax and germs from the skin of the orange.
 Using a zester, grate the skin of the orange with a light touch.
 You want to get fine pieces of skin (with which will come the oils from the skin).
 Be careful to avoid the white part just beneath the skin (the pith) as it has a bitter taste.

 You will have the most success with making nut butter if you use a large food processor.
 All of the small ones I’ve seen don’t have enough power to turn nuts into a smooth and creamy butter.